Canada - Côte d'Ivoire Relations

 Canada and Cote d'Ivoire established diplomatic relations in 1962.
 In Cote d'Ivoire, Canada has been represented by the Canadian Embassy in Abidjan since 1970.
 Cote d'Ivoire has been represented in Canada by its Embassy in Ottawa since 1972.

 Bilateral relations between Canada and Cote d'Ivoire are close and cordial.
-The two countries frequently collaborate within the United Nations and la Francophonie.
+The two countries frequently collaborate within the United Nations and La Francophonie.
+Côte d’Ivoire will host the VIII Francophonie Games in Abidjan, in 2017.

-In its Global Markets Action Plan, Canada designated Cote d’Ivoire as an emerging market offering various opportunities to Canadian companies.
+In its 2013 Global Markets Action Plan, Canada designated Cote d’Ivoire as an emerging market offering specific leads for Canadian businesses.
 In August 2012, Canada announced the cancellation of Cote d'Ivoire's $130 million debt as part of the Heavily Indebted Poor Countries Initiative (HIPC) and the Canadian Debt Relief Program.
+In 2014, merchandise trade between Canada and Côte d’Ivoire was close to $602 million, with imports from Côte d’Ivoire reaching $519 million.
+Imports are mainly mineral fuels and cocoa, but also rubber and rubber products; wood and wood products; and edible fruits and nuts.
+Canadian exports reached $83 million, including mainly aircraft and parts; machinery; automobiles and parts; cereals (primarily wheat); fertilizer; and electrical and electronic equipment.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .